Papillary renal cell carcinoma

 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and worse prognosis.

-T-stage: Papillary renal cell carcinoma is given a T-stage between 1 and 4 based on the size of the tumour and the growth of the tumour into organs attached to the kidney.
+Papillary renal cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and the growth of the tumour into organs attached to the kidney.

 T1 - The tumour is less than or equal to 7 centimeters and is still entirely within the kidney.